 A quality program has a clear mission and well-defined goals, sound fiscal management, and clear policies and procedures that support quality and sustainability.

-7.3 Establishes program policies and procedures and makes them available to families and caregivers and stakeholders
+7.3 Establishes program policies and procedures and makes them available to families, caregivers and stakeholders

 7.4 Establishes and maintains clear attendance and participation expectations